A toxic behavior doesn’t necessarily come from a toxic person.

 What is a toxic relationship?

-There are different definitions of a toxic relationship, but the core of it is that it is unhealthy, manipulative, controlling, damaging (emotionally, financially, physically), hurtful, and emotionally exhausting.
+A toxic relationship is a relationship that is unhealthy, manipulative, controlling, damaging (emotionally, financially, physically, etc), hurtful, and emotionally exhausting.

-The consistency of unhealthy traits and behaviors being practiced/experienced in the relationship makes it toxic/er, and at times, more difficult to leave.
+The consistency of unhealthy traits and behaviors being practiced/experienced in the relationship make it toxic, and at times, more difficult to leave.

 20 warning signs the relationship is toxic: